Bence Máté

 Bence Máté is a Hungarian wildlife photographer.
 He pioneered the one-way glass photography technique now popular among hide-based nature photographers around the world.
-In 2010, his image 'Marvel of Ants' won the prestigious Wildlife Photographer of the Year grand title.
+In 2010, his image 'Marvel of Ants' won the Wildlife Photographer of the Year grand title.

-According to the non-profit Bridge Budapest association, Bence is the ninth most well-known Hungarian (living in Hungary), in the world.

 Life

 Bence Máté was born in Szeged on 26 February 1985.
-When Bence was two, the family moved to the edge of the village of Pusztaszer, and built a house by the wetlands.
-Bence Máté went to the primary school in Pusztaszer, where both his parents were teachers.
+When Máté was two, the family moved to the edge of the village of Pusztaszer, and built a house by the wetlands.
+Máté went to the primary school in Pusztaszer, where both his parents were teachers.
 Later, he attended the Kiss Ferenc Forestry High School.

-In 2000, Bence was named Hungary's 'Young Wildlife Photographer of The Year'.
+In 2000, Máté was named Hungary's 'Young Wildlife Photographer of The Year'.
 He won that title a total of five times between 2000 and 2004.

 In 2002, at the age of 17, he became a member of naturArt, the association of Hungarian Wildlife Photographers.

 In 2001, the image 'Susliks' was highly commended in the BBC Young Wildlife Photographer of the Year competition and, the following year, in 2002, his image 'Recycling' won him the title of the BBC Young Wildlife Photographer of the Year.

-On 1 October 2003, at the age of 18, Bence founded a company and began to make a living from photo competitions, lectures, writing articles, building exhibitions and selling images, while continuing to spend thousands of hours in his hides.
 In November 2004, he switched from analogue to digital technology.
 In spring 2005, he experimented with a one-way glass photo technique, which allows him to photograph shy animals more closely without disturbing them.
-This technique became widespread among photographers shooting from hides.